MintyTrebor/NodeDSF/DWC_Plugin/readme.md

-# This is the source code for the optional DWC PLugin
+# This is the source code for the optional DWC Plugin

 Download the latest NodeDSF_Plugin.zip from the releases section, and upload it to DWC through the Upload System Files function.
 Confirm you wish to install the plugin and then navigate to Machine Settings -> Plugins to activate the NodeDSF Plugin.